networkit/networkit/networkit/cpp/io/NetworkitBinaryGraph.md

-uint64_t nrOfEdges: the total number of edges in the block uint64_t offset[chunks-1]: Offset of the file where the adjacency list of the firstVertex of each chunk relative to data starts varint data [...]: Varint encoded adjaceny lists
+uint64_t nrOfEdges: the total number of edges in the block uint64_t offset[chunks-1]: Offset of the file where the adjacency list of the firstVertex of each chunk relative to data starts
+    - v5 stores `nrOfEdges` and `offset` entries with the chunk metadata table width from the features field varint data [...]: Varint encoded adjaceny lists
 ```
 Transpose lists